 How to Cite

 D. D. Flores Apaza, “Contemporary Reoccupation of the Limean Region: An Academic Proposal for Scientific Intervention in Patrimonial Sites.
-The Case of the Pre-Hispanic City of Cajamarquilla”, TEC, vol. 28, no. 1, pp. 87–102, Jun.
+The Case of the Pre-Hispanic City of Cajamarquilla”, TECNIA, vol. 28, no. 1, pp. 87–102, Jun.
 2018.

 Issue